AStarStartup/AStartupToolkit/GDD/index.md

+---
+layout: Default
+title: AStartup Game Design Document Template
+---
-# Game Design Document Template
+# AStartup Game Design Document Template

 This folder contains a Markdown template for a Game Design Document in a folder hierarchy.
 The folder hierarchy is preferred over a single file because Markdown viewers are very glitch with large documents.